 While books will always be my go-to when it comes to my reading material of choice, I also love spending a lazy Saturday morning in bed with the sun streaming through my window and copious cups of tea catching up on the latest posts from some of my favourite book bloggers.

 And while back in the infancy of book blogging, when most online spaces for book lovers were unsophisticated at best, and downright dreary at worst, these days some of my go-to book bloggers are the proud owners of some seriously sophisticated sites.
-From the crème de la crème of bookish photography, to sleek lay outs and more, these bloggers are proving that books are anything but boring.
-There are a number of fellow book bloggers I’ve been following for a while, but most of my current favourites have been sites I’ve come across in the weeks that have passed since winning the London Book Fair’s Book Blogger of the Year award, meaning there are ample posts for me to read, requiring endless hours in bed as I pour over their latest posts.
+From the crème de la crème of bookish photography, to book memes, sleek lay outs and more, these bloggers are proving that books are anything but boring.
+There are a number of fellow book bloggers I’ve been following for a while, but most of my current favourites have been sites I’ve come across in the weeks that have passed since my book blog won the London Book Fair’s Book Blogger of the Year award, meaning there are ample posts for me to read, requiring endless hours in bed as I pour over their latest posts.

 From the new kid on the book blogging block, to some long-time and firm favourites, I’ve rounded up thirteen of the most stylish book blogs around, perfect for anyone wanting to up their reading repertoire or in need of some beautifully bookish inspiration.
 And so, whether you’re looking for book recommendations and book reviews, the very best new books to read, the latest mystery books, or some inspiration for your next book club, read on for my very favourite book blogs.

 One of the book blogs I’ve come across most recently, has been Looking for Aruba; a beautiful blog featuring books, life and style from Dubai-based Abeer.
 A self-confessed caffeinated geek who spends most of her time buried under the pages of a book, her blog features everything from photo diaries to book reviews and personal outtakes, and it’s oh-so-easy to lose yourself in the pages of her blog.
 With a beautiful Bookstagram to boot, it’s easy to see why she’s got such a legion of loyal followers.

-When it comes to beautiful blogs, Yeldah Yousfi’s literary and lifestyle blog is undoubtedly one of my very favourites.
+When it comes to beautiful book blogs, Yeldah Yousfi’s literary and lifestyle blog is undoubtedly one of my very favourites.
 Fusing travel with books, you’ll find posts on everything from city breaks to her 2018 reading goals, and her stunning Bookstagram account offers some serious bookish inspiration, with pictures taken from Toronto to Paris and everywhere in between.

 An esteemed name in the book blogging world, Simon from Savidge Reads started his book blog to stop boring everyone he met with talk of books, and has certainly come a long way since then, with a recent appearance on the BBC to discuss the Man Booker Prize winner, as well as having been on the judging panel for the 2017 Costa Book Award.
 Alongside his popular book blog, he also has a fabulous Book Tube channel and is co-host of The Readers Podcast.

 With one of the most popular Bookstagram accounts around, Bookish Bronte’s brilliant book blog gives readers an intimate insight into the life behind the lens of a bookish photographer.
-Having worked on countless campaigns with brands from Cath Kidston to Penguin Random House, Bronte offers readers advice on how to write engaging Instagram captions, to what life as a bookish photographer is really like.
+Having worked on countless campaigns with brands from Cath Kidston to Penguin Random House, Bronte offers readers advice on how to write engaging Instagram captions, to what life as a book blogger and bookish photographer is really like.

 Arpita from Bag Full of Books has got armchair travel down to a fine art and was another recent guest on my Desert Island Books.
 With beautiful visuals, and book reviews a-plenty, Arpita loves nothing more than being stuck in the middle of a good book, and having lived everywhere from India to the US she occasionally writes travel-themed posts, and also has an impressive list of classics she hopes to read her way through by 2021.

 With an community book club on Instagram where they share cosy fireside reads, Helen from A Bookish Baker has mastered the art of comfort reading, and I loved reading her Desert Island Books picks.
-Her blog captures the essence of al things brilliantly British, and alongside her bookish content you’ll find tips on online storytelling, writing, Instagram photography, baking, chicken-keeping and the seasons.
+Her book blog captures the essence of al things brilliantly British, and alongside her bookish content you’ll find tips on online storytelling, book reviews, writing, Instagram photography, baking, chicken-keeping and the seasons.
 A dreamy blog for when you want to inject some stillness and calm into a chaotic afternoon.

 Love this post?
 Click here to subscribe.